sbragagnolo/bc-tutorial-2018/beginners1.md

 * The environment combo-box for this tutorial should be JavaScript VM.
 That is a simulation of an Ethereum blockchain.
 The other environment options allow to actually connect to Ethereum.
 * The accounts will have some pre-generated user accounts, each with 100 Ether on it (on the JavaScript VM environment).
 We will need accounts to deploy and interact with contracts.
 The selected account in this combo-box will be the one that is "executing" the operations.
 * The gas limit is how much gas we are sending when we execute the next transaction.
 For more information on gas check [this](https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html?limit#gas).
 * Value is how much cryptocurrency the selected account will send when we execute the next transaction.
-The usually unit is Wei (1 Ether = 10^18 Wei ), but we can change the unit on the left combo-box of value.
+The usual unit is Wei (1 Ether = 10^18 Wei ), but we can change the unit on the left combo-box of value.
 * The next combo-box will have the available contracts on this source code that compile without errors.
 * The deploy bottom will deploy one instance of the selected contract (on the above combo-box).
 * The next textfield is used to load a contract instance that was previously deployed.
 The specified address will be "type-casted" as the selected contract on the above combo-box.